-A Canadian Muslim advocacy group is calling for a recent fatal stabbing outside a mosque near Toronto to be investigated as potentially hate-motivated, after the city’s police service announced that it had made an arrest in the case.
+A Canadian Muslim advocacy group is calling for a recent fatal stabbing outside a mosque in Toronto to be investigated as potentially hate-motivated, after the city’s police service announced that it had made an arrest in the case.

 In a statement on Friday, the National Council of Canadian Muslims (NCCM) thanked Toronto police for making an arrest in relation to the killing of 58-year-old Mohamed-Aslim Zafis.